CivicActions/moodle-plugin-repo/README.md

    ```
    composer moodle-plugin-repo-update
    ```
-4. Push the new metadata up to the repo.
+4. Commit the new metadata and push it up to the repo.
    ```
+   git add packages.json
+   git commit . -m "Updated metadata [mm/dd/yyyy]"
    git push origin main
    ```
 GitHub Pages will automatically rebuild when `main` is pushed to.